 If you have a cat that’s particularly fond of munching on your flowers, it’s a good idea to make sure your indoor garden is as harmless to your feline as possible.
 Alongside roses, many other flowers are harmless and can still brighten your home:

-Like roses, however, there are varieties of these flowers that are toxic to cats.
+Common lilacs are also not toxic to cats, but like with roses, there are flowers with a similar name that are toxic to cats.
 It’s always better to play it safe, and if you’re not sure about a plant, ask your veterinarian.

 Cats are well known for their stubbornness and tendency to do whatever they want.
 Yelling at them for eating your favorite flowers is only going to get you a slow, innocent blink and a cheerful tail flick.
 Fortunately, there are ways to gently persuade your favorite feline to not eat your plants.
 These options are subtle enough that your cat won’t realize that they are being trained!